yoav-lavi/melody/README.md

 # RRX

 RRX (Readable Regular Expressions) is a language designed to compile to and maintain a 1-1 relationship with regular expressions, while being more readable and maintainable.

+The current goal is supporting the Javascript implementation of regular expressions.

 ## Examples